klyshko/klyshko.github.io/_pages/cv.md

 {% include base_path %}

-**Biotech R&D - AI/ML - BioPhysicist**
+**Biotech R&D - AI/ML - Comp Bio**

-With a PhD in Physics and hands-on industry experience in biotech (10+ years of combined experience), I tackle complex problems, particularly in science, technology, and healthcare.
-In addition to strong analytical skills, I have extensive experience in data visualization, scientific communication, and mentoring.
+With a PhD in Physics and over 4 years of industry experience in AI and biotech, I am committed to advancing science and technological innovation.
+I bring strong quantitative skills, paired with a solid track record in scientific communication, data visualization, and mentoring across disciplines.
 I'm passionate about contributing to projects that have a positive impact on society.

 Education
 ======